alvarop/silta/sw/README.md

 Currently supported interfaces: I2C1, GPIOs (A-E), SPI1 Future support (hopefully): ADC, DAC, UART, I2C2-3, SPI2+

+### Installation

+You should be able to use pip to get the silta python module using:
+`pip install silta`

 ## Local Python Module Installation for Development

 I recommend using virtualenv while working on Silta.
 See: http://the-hitchhikers-guide-to-packaging.readthedocs.org/en/latest/pip.html